tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 The modifier key can be anything.
-To insert `Ctrl` you sometimes have to press both Ctrl and Shift at the same time, which appears to be a bug of Yomichan.
+To insert `Ctrl` you sometimes have to press both Ctrl and Shift at the same time, which appears to be a bug of Rikaitan.

 Change which profile is being modified under "Profile" > "Editing profile", go back to [Anki settings](#anki-settings) and set up a second Note Type to mine simple word cards.
 An example Note Type can be found [here](https://github.com/Ajatt-Tools/AnkiNoteTypes/tree/main/templates/Japanese%20words).
-Now when you press `Shift+Ctrl` while reading, Yomichan is going to use the new profile.
+Now when you press `Shift+Ctrl` while reading, Rikaitan is going to use the new profile.

 ### Replacement patterns

-If Yomichan fails to look up words such as
+If Rikaitan fails to look up words such as
 `近々` or `屡々`,
 try adding the following replacement pattern.
 Go to "Settings" > "Translation" > "Configure custom text replacement patterns…",